 \section{Conclusion}

-Data collection is a core step of applying vision systems to real world.
-In this paper, we propose a Object occlusion data collection method, and find that it is very effective and robust.
-Object occlusion performs well across multiple experimental settings and provides significant improvement using obvious little amount of data.
-Experiments base on our dataset FVSS and COCO benchmarks.
+Data collection is a core step when applying vision systems to real-world tasks.
+In this paper, we propose an object occlusion data collection method, which has proven to be both effective and robust.
+Object occlusion performs well across multiple experimental settings and leads to significant improvements, even with a small amount of data.
+Our experiments are based on the FVSS dataset and COCO benchmarks.

-The Object occlusion data collection and augmentation strategy is easy to plug into any dataset when construct new dataset or add new categories to exsit dataset, and save the training cost because using little amount of images.
-Therefore, we can use smaller model with suitable data occlusion, like use copy-paste to create appropriate occlusion relationship of target objects.
-Also use less memory in training process.
-Proper Object occlusion data collection and augmentation strategy enables small models to achieve accuracy competitive with more complicated model.
+The object occlusion data collection and augmentation strategy we propose is simple to integrate into any dataset, whether constructing a new dataset or adding new categories to an existing one.
+This approach reduces training costs by requiring only a small number of images.
+Consequently, we can use smaller models with suitable data occlusion strategies—such as the copy-paste technique—to create appropriate occlusion relationships for target objects.
+This method also uses less memory during the training process.
+Proper object occlusion data collection and augmentation strategies allow small models to achieve accuracy comparable to more complex models.

-We find that networks can learn a new category from few samples like human, who have strong inference ability.
-On the other hand, human also need imitate networks learning style, which learning process uses little analysis skill and inference ability but sees more samples.
-Learning style of networks may be useful is learning some new concepts or new languages, showing more samples of this new thing without detailed explanation.
-Learners are also easy to understand and remember this new thing.
+Our findings show that networks can learn a new category from only a few samples, similar to how humans, with their strong inference abilities, learn.
+On the other hand, human learning also requires mimicking network learning styles, which involves minimal analysis and inference ability but exposure to more samples.
+This suggests that the learning process of networks, which typically involves presenting more examples without detailed explanations, could be beneficial for learning new concepts or languages.
+Future work could focus on improving object occlusion data collection and augmentation strategies for more type of objects.

-Interesting directions for future work are improving object-occlusion data collection and augmentation strategies to fill the gap between virtual 3D objects and real 3D objects.